Frequently Asked Questions

 If there is a problem, we can communicate with buses on the road via cell phone.
 Bus counselors call or text to camp at the end of every afternoon route so we know that everyone is home safely.

 Yes, we have an optional extended day program.
 You can bring your camper here as early as 8:00 am and pick up as late as 6:00 pm.
-Counselors supervise extended day campers in games, swimming, crafts, sports and quiet activities.
+Counselors supervise extended day campers in games, crafts, sports and quiet activities.

 There is no extra fee for the extended day program if you use it instead of bus transportation.
 There is a small extra charge to use both extended day and bus service, or bus service to two different addresses.